 - Choose a database hero!
 Selecting the right system administrator for your organization’s Salesforce training program is critical because the administrator will play the most important role in making your CRM implementation successful.

 - Obtain and maintain executive support for the Salesforce Training project.
 This step cannot be overstated enough.
 The executive sponsor should lend his or her influence on the project.
 Having that person’s full support and participation—from the planning stage until the go-live date and beyond—is absolutely critical!

 - Determine who you are going to outsource help from.
 Particularly for smaller to mid-sized organizations, looking outside for support and guidance with implementing Salesforce training is an important step to consider.
 To expedite the process of finding your ideal technology partner and to receive an accurate proposal, you should create a request for proposal (RFP).

 - Don’t be scared to make changes during the implementation phase.
 New things will inevitably creep in during the initial launch…and usually for the better.
-People will start to realize the power of the program, and make new requests for bigger and better process and applications.
-This is OK, as these changes will help foster better adoption rates, and more interest in the overall system.
-Certainly better than 12 months into the systems use.
+People will start to realize the power of the program and make new requests for bigger and better processes and applications.
+This is OK, as these changes will help foster better adoption rates and more interest in the overall system.
+Certainly better than 12 months into the use of the system.

 - Before embarking on a “big bang” switchover approach, make sure that you have fully run the new system using sample real data from your existing system.
 Have different employees or members of your organization serve as “test dummies.”

 - Provide fast results.
 Don’t build a Salesforce training program that might not be relevant by the time you go live.
 Concentrate on getting the correct basic functionality and data, and then go ahead.